J888/info-site-v2/README.md

 The app is designed to pull publicly-facing data at build time.
 Most pages will use pre-fetched data.
 This makes the application extremely fast and secure.

 ## Goals
-- Website performance
+- Website performance - NextJS does a lot of pre-building of static data so it's faster and less cpu intensive to serve it at runtime
-- Security
+- Security - No DB reads since it's all read at build time
-- A custom-built content management system
+- A custom-built content management system - Who needs a fancy CMS?
+Just build your own!

 ## Requirements to create a blog with this app
 1. An AWS account with the ability to create resources